 The Childhood Diseases Theme at BC Children’s Hospital presents:

-MD, PhD By the end of this seminar participants will be able to:
+By the end of this seminar participants will be able to describe:

 Everyone is welcome to attend but registration is strongly encouraged - click here to RSVP.
-Access is available remotely via Telehealth videoconferencing, please register at least one week prior to the event.
+Access is available remotely via Telehealth videoconferencing, please rsvp at least one week prior to the event.

 Discovery Talks is accredited as a self-approved group learning